TosbackCgusBridge-Bot/CGUs-versions/Foursquare/Privacy Policy.md

 We may receive data about you from third parties, including:

-*   our Enterprise Customers (e.g. business customers of our Products).
+*   our Enterprise Customers (e.g. business customers of our Products);
-*   third parties that provide services to us, such as unaffiliated apps and websites, offered by our business partners, including those from whom we license data. and
+*   third parties that provide services to us, such as unaffiliated apps and websites, offered by our business partners, including those from whom we license data; and

 The information we obtain from third parties includes demographic data, data about how you interact with the third party's websites and apps, device data (including mobile device and advertising identifiers, such as Apple IDFA or Google Advertising ID), and information from cookies, pixels and other similar technologies.
 In the event that we obtain data about you from our Enterprise Customers and third parties, we will combine all data collected about you into one single profile.

-2\.
-How Is My Data Used By Foursquare?To Operate, Maintain and Improve The Consumer Services
+#### 2\.
+How Is My Data Used By Foursquare?

+To Operate, Maintain and Improve The Consumer Services

 We use your data to operate, maintain the Consumer Services, and our business, and to understand you better and personalize the Consumer Services.
 To do so, when you download more than one App, we combine your data that we obtain in each App.
 In addition, if you use the Consumer Services when you are not logged into your Foursquare account, when you subsequently log in to your Foursquare account, we combine data collected while you were not logged in.